omahs/gitbook-1/our-data/tutorials/ethereum-tutorials/getting-started-with-ethereum-erc20-balances.md

   amount_usd
 FROM ethereum.erc20_balances
 WHERE
-  -- the user address is the Curve Liquidty Pool user_address = '0xa5407eae9ba41422680e2e00537571bcc53efbfd' AND
+  -- the user address is the Curve Liquidity Pool user_address = '0xa5407eae9ba41422680e2e00537571bcc53efbfd' AND
   -- the contract address is the USDC proxy contract contract_address = '0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48' AND